1524-1690

 The Board of Treasury offices including the Comptroller, Register Auditor, and Clerks, administered the daily financial activities of the government during the Confederation period.
 These activities included the repayment of public debt—at the time, some $10 million in foreign loans, $100 million in state loans, and loans from individual citizens—the equivalent of billions of dollars today.
 Clerks were responsible for the fiscal transactions and accounting of the national government.
 They also handled back pay for soldiers and the repayment of expenses incurred by officers.

 In 1788, Powers leased the Tavern to John Francis who returned it to its tavern function.
 Dances and lectures were held in the Long Room.
 Groups such as the New York Society of the Cincinnati, the Bar Association, and the Society for Arts and Agriculture met at the Tavern.
 It was the official polling station for the Dock Ward in 1789.
-A year later, the Supreme Court dined at the Tavern to celebrate its opening.
+A year later, on February 2, 1790, the Supreme Court dined at the Tavern to celebrate the opening of the Court.
+Guests included John Jay of New York, Chief Justice, with Justices John Rutledge of South Carolina, William Cushing of Massachusetts, James Wilson of Pennsylvania, John Blair of Virginia, and Robert Hanson Harrison of Maryland, who later declined to serve.

 The Tavern was at the center of a blossoming city, despite the 1790 Congressional approval to move the capital from New York City to present day Washington, D.C.
 In the years between 1783 and 1786 the population of New York City increased by 36% or 38,500 people.
 Direct trade with China began.